blazingdrummer/BakedModpack/README.md

     TODO: should Captain be able to hack Shrine of Dio?
   - updated TooManyFriends to v1.1.0
     TODO: add `mod_tmf {lobby size}` command to README; maybe make a section and move link to DebugToolkit commands there as well
+  - updated ScannerPlusOne to v2.6.1
+  - updated ItemExchangeNotifier to v1.3.1

 `v2.3.2`